Companion Animal Services

 We understand the stress and trauma associated with emergency and urgent care needs.
 Emergency and urgent care cases take top priority at our hospital.
 We ask that you call ahead so we can provide guidance over the phone.
 Our highly skilled veterinary health care team and state-of-the-art facility are always prepared to perform life-saving measures for your animal.

-For companion animal emergencies, we will prepare for your pet’s arrival and immediately attend to their needs.
 For urgent care needs, a certified veterinary technician will assess your pet and evaluate their vital signs, including temperature, heart rate, respiratory rate and gum color.
 If your pet is medically stable, one of our companion animal veterinarians will examine your pet as soon as possible.
 At times, it may be best for your pet to be admitted to the hospital for monitoring and assessment by our veterinary care team.

 Endoscopy provides a safe, less invasive way to provide an early diagnosis of many disorders, and it allows specific therapeutic treatments.
 Lodi Veterinary Care offers both flexible and rigid endoscopy.